hamzamann9962/emotion-detection-project/README.md

 This repository contains a small web application and Python package that call the **Watson NLP EmotionPredict** endpoint to classify text into five emotions and report the **dominant_emotion**.
 It includes a packaged module, unit tests, a Flask UI, blank-input error handling, and static code analysis (Pylint score: **10/10**).

-Use at your own risk.
-Feedback and suggestions are welcome—happy hacking! 🎉
+Feedback and suggestions are welcome—happy coding! 🎉

 ---